vielmetti/commonplace/content/radio/am-broadcast/wxyt.md

 weight: 1270
 ---
 WXYT 1270 AM and WXYT-FM 97.1 are the flagship stations of the [Detroit Tigers Radio Network].
+They also carry Detroit Red Wings hockey and some University of Michigan sports broadcasts.

 Listen via [KB8SPI] Farmington Hills, MI.